AibekYrysbekov/airflow/community/pmc-tool/README.md

 This is a project developed as part of Google Summer of Code 2023.
 See the [proposal document](https://docs.google.com/document/d/1v6JCx5QWhod5Z1Q3S6CfRCDeWqkNR6RUeiQ25-vUR6w/edit?usp=sharing).
 The project started being developed by @AibekYrysbekov , with mentorship from @aijamalnk and @pabloem.

-The objective is to develop a tool that can be used to analyze information about an open source community.
-It queries information from the GitHub API and generates reports on the latest state of the community.

-## Saving Pull Request Data to SQLite Database
+## GitHub Data Analysis Tool

-This code is designed to fetch a list of pull requests from a specified GitHub repository and save the obtained data to a SQLite database.
-It also demonstrates an example of utilizing the saved data by printing it to the console.
+The GitHub Data Analysis Tool is a Django web application designed to help users analyze and visualize GitHub data, such as pull requests and issues.
+This tool allows users to extract valuable insights from their GitHub repositories by providing various features to retrieve, process, and display repository data.

+## Features

+1. Data Retrieval: The application connects to the GitHub API to fetch information about pull requests and issues from a specified repository.
+2. Data Storage: Fetched data is stored in a SQLite database, allowing for efficient data management and retrieval.
+3. Data Visualization: Users can view the data through an intuitive web interface.
+The tool offers visualizations such as lists of pull requests, issues, authors, and more.
+4. Date Filtering: Users can select a date range to filter the data, enabling analysis of activities within specific time periods.
+5. New Authors: The tool identifies and displays new authors who made their first pull request or issue during the selected date range.
+6. Data Update: The application provides a feature to update data from the GitHub repository, ensuring that the analysis is always based on the latest information.

+## How It's Useful

+1. The GitHub Data Analysis Tool is particularly useful for open-source project maintainers, development teams, and GitHub repository owners.
+It offers the following benefits:
+2. Insightful Analysis: With the ability to visualize pull requests and issues, repository owners can gain insights into development trends, identifying busy periods, peak contributors, and more.
+3. New Contributors Tracking: The "New Authors" feature helps identify and recognize new contributors who have recently joined the project, encouraging community engagement.
+4. Performance Evaluation: Teams can evaluate their productivity by analyzing their performance in terms of completed pull requests and resolved issues.
+5. Data-Driven Decision-Making: By analyzing data from different time periods, the tool assists in data-driven decision-making, resource allocation, and project planning.
+6. Monitoring and Maintenance: The tool supports tracking changes over time, making it easier to monitor the health and maintenance of a GitHub repository.

 How to Use

 1. Create a file named token.txt in the same directory as the script.
 Inside the token.txt file, save your personal access token for the GitHub API.

-2.Install the required dependencies.
+2. Install the required dependencies.
 The code relies on the requests and sqlite3 modules.
 You can install them using the following command:

     pip install requests sqlite3